 Secret World (1969) is an exquisitely shot French film directed by Paul Feyder and Robert Freeman.
-It focuses on the strong feelings and fascination of 11-year-old Francois (Jean-Francois Vlerick) towards a much older woman.
+It focuses on the intense feelings and fascination of 11-year-old Francois (Jean-Francois Vlerick) towards a much older woman.

-Unfortunately the story development doesn’t match the film’s excellent cinematography.
+Unfortunately, the story development doesn’t match the film’s excellent cinematography.
 After an intriguing opening scene, the story slips into a painfully slow pace.
 More than thirty minutes are spent establishing the role and the background of the story’s protagonist.
 Francois turns out to be an orphan who is taken under the wing of his uncle and aunt.

 The family has a grown-up son of its own, a rebellious playboy who doesn’t hesitate to hit on his father’s mistress (who is visiting the family under a false pretense).
 That same woman becomes an object of attraction to the young Francois, although it’s not entirely clear if, at his age, his love is merely an expression of his need for female attention – the kind of attention that only a mother can pay to her son.

 The overall esthetic of the film and the way in which the story is told brings back memories of Philip Leacock’s 1956 film The Spanish Gardener – especially with regard to the attention being paid to the portrayal of the sensible nature of childhood’s mentality.
-One can also draw parallels between Secret World and other classical Coming-of Age films such as Mauro Bolognini’s Agostino or Luigi Comencini’s tragic drama Incompreso.
+One can also draw parallels between Secret World and other classical Coming-of-Age films, such as Mauro Bolognini’s Agostino or Luigi Comencini’s tragic drama Incompreso.

 The musical score builds expectations …